5480 Mountain Iron Drive,

 Distance from hotel: 3.2 miles

-As its name suggests, this city was literally built on a mountain of iron.
+As its name suggests, this city was built on a mountain of iron.
 It was here in 1890 that Leonidas Merritt first discovered iron ore, thus launching the mining era that uncovered the fabulous wealth beneath the Mesabi Range.
 Today, a two-and-a-half ton, 10-foot high statue of Merritt stands in the heart of the city.
 A 1910 Baldwin locomotive is also located in the downtown district.
 Situated at the crossroads of Highways 53 and 169, Mountain Iron is Minnesota's third largest city in geographic size, covering 52 square miles and boasting six lakes within its limits.
 Visitors can get a stunning birds-eye view of USS/Minntac's taconite mining operations at either the Wacootah Overlook or the Minntac Mine Overlook.

 Distance from hotel: 3.6 miles